 Treatment Options for TTTS

-Each option aims to improve outcomes for both twins.
-Early diagnosis is essential, so staying in close contact with your doctor can help determine the best course of action tailored to your specific situation.
+Each approach aims to improve outcomes for both twins.
+Early diagnosis matters most, so staying in close contact with your doctor is essential for finding the right path forward.

 Support and Resources for Affected Families